app-z/Json-to-SQLite/README.md

 Json to SQLite example

-This code convert Json string file to SQLite database
+This code convert Json string from file to SQLite database

 How to use